| Publishers Home History Glossary Topicals Blog Calendar Contact | ||

 ![]() |

-Embossed - These cards were simply colored though cards with the same numbers could have different coloring schemes. ![]() | ||
+Embossed - These cards were colored very simply, though cards that carry the same numbers can have different coloring schemes. ![]() | ||

 ![]() |

-Excelsior - A gravure card printed in Germany.
-It was marketed as their highest quality black & white card, and most customers chose this type over the cheaper halftone version.
-Almost all cards in this series are printed in black & white, but there are some examples issued in monochromes of blue and sepia as well as more rare cards that were printed in color and handcolored.
-Prefixes A, B, D, F (1904-1920), Prefixes AA for Blue, Sepia & Hand colored cards (1908-1925). ![]() | |
+Excelsior - A German made card printed in collotype.
+It was the first series this firm printed and later marketed as their highest quality black & white card (most customers chose this type over their cheaper halftone cards).
+Almost all cards in this series are printed in black & white, but there are some later examples issued in monochromes of blue, green, and sepia as well as more rare cards that were printed in color and handcolored. ![]() | |

 ![]() |

-Hand Colored These cards were pinted in black & white and simply colored with a RGB pallet. ![]() | |
+Hand Colored These cards were printed in black collotype and colored with a simple RGB pallet. ![]() | |

-| Helio Dore - A German made card printed in continuous toned heliogravure.
+![]() | Helio Dore - A German made card printed as a black collotype over brownish tints.
 These cards are characterized by flat tones, stylized clouds, and a dull finish. ![]() | |

 ![]() |

-Litho-Chrome - A German made card printed in continuous tone lithography.
+Litho-Chrome - A German made card printed in blue collotype over red and yellow lithographic spatter.
 Their individual colors are sharp and tend to stand out.
 They are drawn more toward more solid tones than to texture.
-Many of these cards were printed with a dominant blue pallet that is sometimes so heavy to render a scene highly un-natural.
-Prefixes A, B, C, D, E, G, H. There are also five digit numbered cards with a B prefix that were printed in halftone.
-(1906-1909) ![]() | |
+Blue often dominates the pallet as it is used instead of black.
+This hue is sometimes so heavy that it renders a scene highly un-natural.
+This was one of their earliest types of cards that were originally issued without prefixes. ![]() | |

 ![]() |

-Mezzochrome - A German made card printed in a four-color printing process similar to that of a collotype.
-They have a very fine dot pattern, which gives them a more photographic than drawn look.
-Prefix D (1910-1911) ![]() | |
+Mezzochrome - A German made card printed at a tinted halftone over a RYB pallet.
+They have a very fine dot pattern, which gives them a more photographic than drawn look. ![]() | |

 Monotone - A black & white halftone lithographic card.
 It was promoted as the highest quality budget card but its average look caused few to order cards in this series. ![]() | ||